thebkbuffalo/url_shortener/README.md

 ### Instructions
 Clone down the application with `git clone git@github.com:thebkbuffalo/url_shortener.git` or however else you clone down a repo.

-If you have RVM installed and are using other versions of ruby run: cd into your newly cloned down `url_shortener` folder and run:
+If you have RVM installed and are using other versions of ruby:

+cd into your newly cloned down `url_shortener` folder and run:

 `rvm use ruby-2.7.2`

 run `bundle install` to install all necessary gems